instant-dev/instant/README.md

 instance.

 You can add instant.dev to any existing JavaScript project or use it to scaffold a new Postgres-backed API project from scratch.

-We built it for development teams that;

-1. Are using Postgres (AWS RDS, Railway, Vercel Postgres, Neon, Supabase) to manage their data and are working with one or more JavaScript backends.

-2. Need to execute quickly on new product features without in-depth SQL authoring and optimization knowledge.

-3. Need table structure, index and foreign key guarantees between multiple local dev environments, staging and prod.
+It works out of the box with any PostgreSQL provider: AWS RDS, Railway, Vercel Postgres, Neon, Supabase.

 ## Features